 Personnel can expect to work 40+ hrs/wk.
 Although most weeks are Monday-Friday, work hours are project dependent and may include early mornings, evenings, and weekends.
 DLNR/ DOFAW will provide transportation between Honolulu and Kure Atoll.
 Travel dates are subject to change.
 Lodging and food while on Kure and in transit between Honolulu and Kure are provided.
 Most field clothes and gear are provided.
-All other transportation, housing, and personal items must be supplied by applicant.
-Kure Atoll Conservancy will award \$1000 at the end of the field season to help offset these costs.
+Applicant must supply all other transportation, housing, and personal items.